psychdatascience/FDS-CourseTwo/tu25_SQLII_InClass_S.md

 Whether you use aliases or not is totally up to you (or your boss or team leader or whatever…).

-### 6. Putting It All Together
+### 6. Exercises

-Here’s a puzzle!
+**A**.
 Make a View that has columns 1) station_number, 2) days_with_precipitation (which will be an aggregation of the `GROUP BY` following a `WHERE` filter), and 3) a station_type indicating whether the station was a “Wet Station” or a “Dry Station” depending whether the station got more than 6 days of rain or not.
-Order the View by days_with_precipitation.
+Order the View by days_with_precipitation.Hint: Since the weather station data is a single table, we won’t need to use a join, but we will to use aggregations and a `CASE - WHEN - ELSE`.

 ```sqlite
 SELECT station_number, COUNT(station_number) AS days_with_precipitation,